-- Purchases of \$3,500 other property, or less do not require quotes.
-Howeverprofessional services, the district must consider price to following steps will be reasonable, and, to the extent practical, distribute purchases equitably among suppliers.followed: - Purchases between \$3,500 and An order for supplies or other property that totals \$75,000 must.00 or more must be publicly solicited using sealed bids.
-Orders for less than \$75,000.00 may be procured using price or rate quotations from three or more qualified sources.; - Purchases of \$75,000 or more must be publicly solicited using sealed bids.
+- Purchases of \$3,500 or less do not require quotes.
+However, the district must consider price to be reasonable, and, to the extent practical, distribute purchases equitably among suppliers. - Purchases between \$3,500 and \$75,000 must be procured using price or rate quotations from three or more qualified sources.

+• Purchases of \$75,000 or more must be publicly solicited using sealed bids.